 Fort Mill Schools (District 4)

 In response to the district’s rapid growth, the Fort Mill School District has undergone an aggressive expansion and renovation program to accommodate more students.
 The district is known for its tradition of excellence, which has made it the top-performing district in South Carolina based on performance data.
-The school district’s 16 schools serve more than 16,000 students.
+The school district’s 20 schools serve nearly 18,000 students.

 Fort Mill schools balance academic achievement with a commitment to arts and athletic programs and a goal of creating well-rounded students.

 Colleges and Universities

 This public institution was founded in 1886 as a teachers' college and continues to be regarded for the quality and value of its education.
 Located in Rock Hill, Winthrop University offers challenging undergraduate, graduate and continuing professional education programs.